CDOT-EDX/Project/README.md

     showAvatars:        false,
     showSlideControls:  true,
     showStatus:         true,
+    showRemediationOnSuccess: true, //show all remediations on Correct answer
+    showRemediationOnFail: true, //show all remediations on inCorrect answe
     showControls:       true,
     showBorder:         true, // this applies to the border around the content
     autoplay:           true, // proceeds to the next AUDIO automatically after current is finished